 Ever wonder why creating a to-do list and then checking items off that list feels so good?
 We can blame it on dopamine, the pleasure hormone.
 Dopamine, while helping to regulate attention, learning, movement, and emotional responses, also plays a significant role in the brain's reward system.
 The release of dopamine contributes to the feelings of pleasure, happiness, and satisfaction we feel when we take action and achieve a goal.

-have shown that this process serves as a point of motivation, creating a cognitive loop that leads to duplicating the behavior (in this case, checking items off our to-do list) in order to feel continued sensations of pleasure and accomplishment.
+Studies have shown that this process serves as a point of motivation, creating a cognitive loop that leads to duplicating the behavior (in this case, checking items off our to-do list) in order to feel continued sensations of pleasure and accomplishment.
 The addiction to this feeling is so strong that many of us even add items to our list that we’ve already completed, just so we can feel that dopamine hit as we check the item off the list.

 While dopamine and its resulting effects on motivation can be a powerful success tool, it can also be our kryptonite.
 Long lists that invite us to repeatedly check off to-dos can lead to a steady state of busy-ness rather than productivity, distracting us from the bigger goals and opportunities that deserve our efforts and actions.

 By their nature, to-do lists are often long checklists with no specific timetable attached, and which tend to be far longer than is reasonable.